MeltemTatli/ML_and_Opt_Project/README.md

 The plots related to accuracy and convergence can be seen in the html file created under outputs folder.

 ## Results
-The project presents results showcasing the performance of F$^2$SA with Adam in terms of convergence speed and stability compared to other bilevel optimization methods.
+The project presents results showcasing the performance of F $^2$ SA with Adam in terms of convergence speed and stability compared to other bilevel optimization methods.
 ## Conclusion
 In conclusion, this project introduces and explores the application of F$^2$SA with Adam in bilevel optimization.
 The proposed algorithm demonstrates promising results in terms of convergence performance and stability, addressing some of the limitations of existing bilevel optimization methods.